Juanfran (footballer, born 1976): Club career

 Born in Valencia, Valencian Community, Juanfran started his professional career at Levante UD, where he attracted the attention of local giants Valencia CF, signing after three seasons for €1 million.
-On 31 August 1997 he played his first La Liga game, a 1–2 away loss against RCD Mallorca, and went on to make 51 overall appearances for the Che.
+On 31 August 1997 he played his first La Liga game, a 2–1 away loss against RCD Mallorca, and went on to make 54 competitive appearances for the Che.

 Juanfran joined RC Celta de Vigo prior to the 1999–2000 campaign for €4 million, where he was an undisputed starter in a Galician team that appeared in the UEFA Cup and the 2003–04 UEFA Champions League (he scored in a 1–1 draw at Club Brugge KV to progress to the knockout rounds of the latter competition).
 However, in 2003–04, they would also be relegated to Segunda División.

 After leaving Celta in 2004, Juanfran joined Turkish club Beşiktaş JK, but soon fell out of favour with team management – the coach who brought him to Istanbul, compatriot Vicente del Bosque, was dismissed midway through the season – and would spend the following campaign on loan to Dutch side AFC Ajax.

 In 2006–07, Juanfran returned to Spain and joined Real Zaragoza for €1.5 million, being a key defensive element to qualify for the UEFA Cup in that first year.
-The following season the player struggled individually and collectively, and the Aragonese club returned to the second level after a five-year stint.
+The next season, the player struggled individually and collectively, and the Aragonese returned to the second division after a five-year stint.

 Juanfran agreed to sign a two-year deal with AEK Athens F.C. on 30 July 2008, earning approximately €1 million per season.
-He was used regularly during his spell in Greece but, in late January 2010, was loaned to his first professional team Levante until the end of the second-division campaign; only weeks later, he bought out his contract with AEK and signed permanently until June 2012, contributing massively to the former's top-flight return after a two-year absence.
+He was used regularly during his spell in Greece but, in late January 2010, was loaned to his first professional team Levante until the end of the second-tier campaign; only weeks later, he bought out his contract with AEK and signed permanently until June 2012, contributing massively to the former's top-flight return after a two-year absence.

-The 34-year-old Juanfran was the most used player in his position in 2010–11 (23 matches), as Levante eventually retained their status.
+The 34-year-old Juanfran was the most used player in his position in 2010–11 at 23 matches, as Levante eventually retained their status.
 He fared even better the following season, with the side finishing sixth and qualifying for the Europa League for the first time ever.

 On 20 September 2012, in Levante's European competition group stage debut, Juanfran scored the game's only goal at home against Helsingborgs IF, netting with his preferred foot from the corner of the penalty area.
 On 4 May 2016, after a further four top-tier campaigns – suffering relegation in the last – the 39-year-old announced his retirement.